Breonna Taylor’s boyfriend tried to stand his ground, but got charged with a crime instead.

 In February, Arbery was jogging when he was chased down by two white men in a truck and shot to death.
 The alleged killers claimed they feared for their lives despite Arbery being unarmed — and the police took them at their word.
 If a white person says they feel threatened by a black person, no further evidence is required.
 Any level of force seems to be justified.

-Only after the case made national news when a video of the shocking killing surfaced months later were suspects Gregory McMichael and Travis McMichael finally arrested and charged with murder.
+Only after the case made national news when a video of the shocking killing surfaced months later were suspects Gregory McMichael and Travis McMichael finally arrested and

 Complete a Free Case Evaluation form now